hiroppy/fusuma/README.md

 $ npx fusuma live --help # see help for a specific command
 ```

-When `npx fusuma start` is executed, fusuma will create a slide as follows and serves `localhost:8080`.
+When `npx fusuma start` is executed, fusuma will create a slide as follows and serve `localhost:8080`.

 ![](./media/procedure-screenshot.png)